YeoLab/sailor/README.md

   path: knownSNPs.bed
 ```

+### Running the data with optional arguments:

+If you find that using default parameters is not fit to your data, you may want to play around with the optional arguments.
+You can find example YAML configuaration files [here](https://github.com/YeoLab/rna_editing_pipeline/tree/master/RNA_editing_pipeline/singularity-dev/jobs).

+Here is a description of some optional arguments and their defaults:

-This parameter specifies whether or not we're dealing with a reversely stranded library:
+This parameter [true] or false specifies whether or not we're dealing with a reversely stranded library:
 ```YAML
 reverse_stranded_library: true
 ```